vectara/py-vectara-agentic/README.md

 )
 ```

+Note that `VECTARA_CORPUS_ID` can be a single ID or a comma-separated list of IDs.

 2. **Create other tools (optional)**

 In addition to RAG tools, you can generate a lot of other types of tools the agent can use.
 These could be mathematical tools, tools